 "Transparent" recommendations at a glance

 Port Airline Federal

-If port approves biometric air exit program implementation, it should produce: a) a comprehensive communications plan b) an accountability report each of which should be shared publicly through all Port communication channels.
+If port approves biometric air exit program implementation or CBP implements, the Port should produce: a) a comprehensive communications plan b) an accountability report each of which should be shared publicly through all Port communication channels.
 Each report should include all available information released by CBP.
 If port approves biometric air exit program implementation, airlines should cooperate with the Port on communications and accountability reports.
 The port cannot require CBP to share information.

 If procurement process is

-required, request information on
+required, request information

-alignment with transparency
+on alignment with transparency

 protections

-Recommendation 13: If the Port approves an implementation of biometric air exit by Port staff that requires a procurement, the vendor proposal must include an explanation of how it will support efforts to meet the Port's biometric Transparent principle.
+Recommendation 17: If the Port approves an implementation of biometric air exit by Port staff that requires a procurement, the vendor proposal must include an explanation of how it will support efforts to meet the Port's biometric Transparent principle.
 In addition, once the procurement contract is awarded, the vendor must support efforts to develop performance reports on a regular basis.

-Recommendation 14a: If the Port approves the implementation of biometric air exit by either Port staff or an airline, it should develop a comprehensive communications plan that notifies the general public of the implementation and all related information.
+Recommendation 18a: If the Port approves the implementation of biometric air exit by either Port staff or an airline or CBP implements biometric air exit by exercising its federal jurisdiction, the Port should develop a comprehensive communications plan that notifies the general public of the implementation and all related information, including their rights with regard to the program and recourse in case of violations of those rights and/or data breaches.
 The communications plan should include specific communications within the airport, including announcements, signage, flyers and web content.

-Recommendation 15a: If the Port approves the implementation of biometric air exit by Port staff or an airline, the Port should produce an annual accountability report that includes all approved, publicly available information on topics such as:
+Recommendation 19a: If the Port approves the implementation of biometric air exit by Port staff or an airline or CBP implements biometric air exit by exercising its federal jurisdiction, the Port should produce an annual accountability report - in multiple languages - that includes all approved, publicly available information on topics such as:

-- A description of the biometric air exit program; - Its general capabilities and limitations; - How data is generated, collected, and processed; - CBP's privacy guidelines; - Traveler rights with regard to the biometric air exit system; - The Port's biometric air exit training standards; - Other relevant data, including any publicly available data shared by CPB about the accuracy and effectiveness of its system; and - Any publicly available audits of the biometric air exit system.

-This accountability report should be shared publicly through appropriate Port communications channels.
-The accountability report must also include an assessment of compliance with the Port's Biometrics Principles, CBP's Biometric Air Exit Requirements, and the Biometric Air Exit Policy approved by the Commission; in addition, it should list any known or reasonably suspected violations of those rules and guidelines, including complaints alleging violations.
+- A description of the biometric air exit program; - Its general capabilities and limitations; - How data is generated, collected, and processed; - CBP's privacy guidelines; - Traveler rights with regard to the biometric air exit system; - The Port's biometric air exit training standards; - Other relevant data, including any publicly available data shared by CPB about the accuracy and effectiveness of its system; - Benchmarking data against the operational results of other airports' biometric air exit systems; - An assessment of compliance with the Port's Biometrics Principles, CBP's Biometric Air Exit Requirements, and the Biometric Air Exit Policy approved by the Commission; - Any Port conducted performance audits, within the limitations of CBP's federal jurisdiction, verifying the results of CBP audits. - Any known or reasonably suspected violations of those rules and guidelines, including complaints alleging violations; - Feedback about the public's experience, sought proactively in customer surveys, including whether travelers believe that they fully understand the information about the system; - Any available information on data sharing within the U.S. Department of Homeland Security, such as what data is requested and by whom, within the limitations of the Port to require this information from CBP; - Any airline disclosure of individuals' biometric data, within the limitations of the Port to access and disclose law enforcement activity; and - Any publicly available CBP audits of the biometric air exit system.